EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-luau-documentation.md

 end
 ```

 For those who don't know, the first thing we're doing is assigning the locally scoped <var>i</var> to 1, which is where the loop starts at.
 The second parameter is the maximum (ending) value, where the loop should stop.
-The final value is the *step* value, which is how much <var>i</var> is automatically incremented by.
-This is automatically `1` when not specified.
+The final value is the *step* value, which is how much <var>i</var> is incremented by.
+This is set to `1` when not specified.

 You may also count down with this loop, just make <var>i</var> larger than the maximum value, and specify a negative step.